Canada’s new cultural policy: The 10 key takeaways

 What was left out

 Although one of Creative Canada's pillars is to strengthen public broadcasting and strengthening the news ecosystem, especially at the local level, no plan to rescue failing news media companies is part of the framework.
+In her speech Thursday, Ms. Joly said supporting outdated business models isn't part of the plan:

 The government says it is still open to changing the Canada Periodical Fund in 2018 but in the meantime it is relying on digital giants Google and Facebook to continue its partnerships with Canada's news industry.